Ping Identity Devops

 2. Deploy the ingress controller to Docker Desktop:

-3. To wait for the Nginx ingress to reach a healthy state, run the following command.
-You can also observe the pod status using k9s or by running kubectl get pods --namespace ingress-nginx.
-You should see one controller pod running when the ingress controller is ready.
-This command should exit after no more than 90 seconds or so, depending on the speed of your computer:
+1. To wait for the Traefik ingress to reach a healthy state, run the following command.
+You can also observe the pod status using k9s.
+You should see one controller pod running when the ingress controller is ready:

-4. Create a secret in the namespace you will be using to run the example (pinghelm) using the pingctl utility.
-This secret will obtain an evaluation license based on your Ping DevOps username and key:
+2. Create a secret in the namespace you will be using to run the example (pinghelm).
+This secret provides credentials to obtain an evaluation license based on your Ping DevOps username and key:

 echo '127.0.0.1 demo-pingaccess-admin.pingdemo.example demo-pingaccess-engine.pingdemo.example demo-pingauthorize.pingdemo.example demo-pingauthorizepap.pingdemo.example demo-pingdataconsole.pingdemo.example demo-pingdelegator.pingdemo.example demo-pingdirectory.pingdemo.example demo-pingfederate-admin.pingdemo.example demo-pingfederate-engine.pingdemo.example demo-pingcentral.pingdemo.example' | sudo tee -a /etc/hosts > /dev/null